auth-global/self-documenting-cryptography/design-documents/g3p.md

 At first, I tried to avoid incorporating length-prefixing syntax like TupleHash in the G3P.
 But I wanted the end-of-message tag placed in a consistent buffer location.
 I also wanted to be able to look at any given HMAC message generated by the G3P and be able to unambiguously understand exactly which call to HMAC it is within the construction.
 All parameters should be unambiguously parseable from the inputs to at least one set of calls to HMAC.
 I eventually came to believe the only practical way to really accomplish these and a few other minor perceived constraints was to adopt something like TupleHash syntax to properly frame inputs.

 After we mark the end of the vector, we generate between 0 and 63 additional bytes of padding in order to bring the end of the HMAC message we are encoding to a half-buffer boundary.
-This step ensures that all the timing side-channels associated with the length of tag occur at a consistent length.
+This step ensures that all the timing side-channels associated with the length of the tag occur at a consistent length.

 This variable-length padding is generated via the subroutine `cycle-bitstring-with-null`, which always returns a bytestring of a given length.
 This routine is used throughout these constructions to improve the coverage of SHA256 blocks by self-documenting constants.
 It is implemented using `cycle-bytestring`, which repeats it's bytestring argument as many times as needed, followed by a prefix of the bytestring, to reach the desired length.